 Want to install a tongue and groove cedar plank ceiling?
-You’ll love this easy tutorial!
+You’ll love this easy step by step tutorial!
+We installed this ceiling in our guest bedroom and the results are just stunning!

 This is the first post from our guest bedroom makeover.
 You can also see how we did our color block wall, triangle bracket bookshelf and coastal MCM side tables.
 Then be sure to check back for the rest of the room!